saltstack/salt/doc/topics/installation/windows.rst

 like to remove them.
 Clicking OK will remove the Salt binaries and related files but leave any existing config, cache, and PKI information.

-You will next be prompted to choose to install the minion and master.
-The minion check box is checked by default.
-To also install the master, check the appropriate checkbox.
-To not install the minion, uncheck the checkbox.
-At least one item must be selected for install.

 The installer asks for two additional bits of information to configure the minion; the master hostname and the minion name.
 The installer will update the minion config with these options.

 The final page allows you to select which services to start.
-Checking the box next to master or minion will start that service when the installer exits.

 The ``salt-minion`` service will appear in the Windows Service Manager and can be started and stopped there or with the command line program ``sc`` like any